nkirtipal/Microbiome-Differential-Abundance-Benchmark/README.md

 **ANCOM-BC2** takes compositionality seriously from the start and corrects for it directly, rather than working around it.

-**Why not more methods?** The paper above tested 14.
-Running all of them would turn this into a replication of that study rather than a focused comparison, and most people building something like this don't have the time or infrastructure for 14 tools.
-Three is enough to show that the choice of method matters.
-ALDEx2, Corncob, and metagenomeSeq would be natural additions later.

 ---

 ## How the data is simulated